Will the confluence of IoT and AI redefine the world?

 When I finished my studies in Physics I had doubts about how I should guide my professional career.
 Two areas interested me about the rest: Telecommunications and Artificial Intelligence (AI).
 I chose the first for purely monetary short-term reasons.
 But I never leaved the second, and finally now, more than 20 years later I have the opportunity of work with the two thanks to the Internet of Things 4.0.

-As I already reflected in my previous article “From the IoT Evolution to the Revolution of the Cognitive Age”, the Internet of Things is changing the face of society and the in a profound manner, but with the introduction of AI, consumers, and governments will be able to embark on projects never thought possible before.
+As I already reflected in my previous article “From the IoT Evolution to the Revolution of the Cognitive Age”, the Internet of Things is changing the face of society and the industry in a profound manner, but with the introduction of AI, consumers, and governments will be able to embark on projects never thought possible before.

 For many years we will find a mix of unconnected machines, connected machines and AI enabled machines.
 Our challenge is to make them all collaborate under ethical principles avoiding using AI for creating psychopath and sociopath machines.